 Then I wondered, is this worth blogging about?
 It’s rpetty minor, and I bet almost no soul on earth cares about this minute detail.

 But blogging the process is important, even when I am still two days behind on grading my own students blogging (because they blogged so well, now I have more to read).
-And in even more irony, Giulia asked if I would use a photo with this post.
-“N, I probably will just do a screenshot.”
+And in even more irony, a friend asked if I would use a photo with this post.
+“No, I probably will just do a screenshot.”
 But then I thought, why not?
 So I found the image above.

 It was lacking my attribution insertion.